Spin glass models from the point of view of spin distributions: Introduction and main results

-It is well-known that under the above conditions the sequence $NF_N$ is super-additive and, therefore, the limit of $F_N$ exists (see, for example, \cite{DeSanctis}).
-If we knew that $(\mu_N)$ has a unique limit, i.e. $\M = \{\mu\},$ then computing the limit of the free energy in terms of $\sigma_\mu$ in (\ref{sigma}) would be rather straightforward as will become clear in Section \ref{SecLB}.
-However, since we do not know how to prove that $(\mu_N)$ converges, this will create some obstacles.
-Moreover, if $(\mu_{N_k})$ converges to $\mu$ over some subsequence $(N_k)$ we do not know how to show that $(\mu_{N_k+n})$ converges to the same limit for a fixed shift $n\geq 1,$ even though we can show that it does converge simply by treating $n$ of the coordinates as cavity coordinates.
+It is well known that under the above conditions the sequence $NF_N$ is super-additive, and, therefore, the limit of $F_N$ exists; see, for example, \cite {DeSanctis}.
+If we knew that $(\mu_N)$ has a unique limit, that is, $\M= \{\mu\}$, then computing the limit of the free energy in terms of $\sigma_\mu$ in (\ref{sigma}) would be rather straightforward as will become clear in Section \ref{SecLB}.
+However, since we do not know how to prove that $(\mu _N)$ converges, this will create some obstacles.
+Moreover, if $(\mu_{N_k})$ converges to $\mu$ over some subsequence $(N_k)$ we do not know how to show that $(\mu_{N_k+n})$ converges to the same limit for a fixed shift $n\geq1$, even though we can show that it does converge simply by treating $n$ of the coordinates as cavity coordinates.
 Even if we knew that $\mu_N$ converges, we would still like to have some description of what the limit looks like.
-To overcome these obstacles, we will utilize the idea of adding a "small" perturbation to the Hamiltonian (\ref{Ham}) that will not affect the limit of the free energy but at the same time ensure that $(\mu_{N_k+n})$ and $(\mu_{N_k})$ converge to the same limit.
-In some sense, this is similar to the idea of adding $p$-spin perturbation terms in the Sherrington-Kirkpatrick model to force the overlap distribution to satisfy the Ghirlanda-Guerra identities (\cite{GG}, see also \cite{DF}).
+To overcome some of these obstacles, we will utilize the idea of adding a ``small'' perturbation to the Hamiltonian (\ref{Ham}) that will not affect the limit of the free energy but at the same time ensure that $(\mu_{N_k+n})$ and $(\mu_{N_k})$ converge to the same limit.
+In some sense, this is similar to the idea of adding $p$-spin perturbation terms in the Sherrington--Kirkpatrick model to force the overlap distribution to satisfy the Ghirlanda--Guerra identities~\cite{GG}; see also~\cite{DF}.
 The perturbation for diluted models will be defined as follows.

-Consider a sequence $(c_N)$ such that $c_N \to \infty,$ $c_N/N\to 0$ and $|c_{N+1}-c_N|\to 0$.
-Consider an i.i.d. sequence of indices $(i_{j,k,l})_{j,k,l\geq 1}$ with uniform distribution on $\{1,\ldots,N\}$, let $\pi(c_N)$ be a Poisson r.v. with mean $c_N,$ $(\pi_l(\alpha p))$ be i.i.d.
-Poisson with mean $\alpha p$ and $(\theta_{k,l})$ be a sequence of i.i.d. copies of $\theta.$ All these random variables are assumed to be independent of each other and of everything else.
+Consider a sequence $(c_N)$ such that $c_N \to\infty$, $c_N/N\to0$ and $|c_{N+1}-c_N|\to0$.
+Consider an i.i.d. sequence of indices $(i_{j,k,l})_{j,k,l\geq1}$ with uniform distribution on $\{1,\ldots,N\}$, let $\pi(c_N)$ be a Poisson r.v. with mean $c_N$, $(\pi_l(\alpha p))$ be i.i.d.
+Poisson with mean $\alpha p$ and $(\theta_{k,l})$ be a sequence of i.i.d. copies of~$\theta$.
+All these random variables are assumed to be independent of each other and of everything else.
 Whenever we introduce a new random variable, by default it is assumed to be independent of all other random variables.
 Let us define the perturbation Hamiltonian $H_N^p(\vsi)$ on $\Sigma_N$ by

 where $\Av_\eps$ will denote uniform average over $\eps\in\{-1,+1\}$ as well as replicas $(\eps_l)$ below.
 Let us redefine the Hamiltonian in (\ref{Ham}) by